frank-deng/fgfs-tools/README.md

 Patch for [747-8f](http://mirrors.ibiblio.org/pub/mirrors/flightgear/ftp/Aircraft-3.4/747-8i_20150111.zip) and [747-8i](http://mirrors.ibiblio.org/pub/mirrors/flightgear/ftp/Aircraft-3.4/747-8i_20150111.zip)

 * Adjusted the vertical speed in FLCH mode.
-* Automatically refuel 747-8f and 747-8i on startup based on the distance of the route if launched via `fgtools launch` and flight plan is specified.
+* Automatically refuel 747-8f and 747-8i on startup based on the distance of the route if flight plan is specified on startup.

 ---